django/django/docs/getting-started.rst

 As a very basic example, let's write a consumer that overrides the built-in handling and handles every HTTP request directly.
-This isn't something you'd usually do in a project, but it's a good illustration of how channels now underlie every part of Django.
+This isn't something you'd usually do in a project, but it's a good illustration of how Channels actually underlies even core Django.

 Make a new project, a new app, and put this in a ``consumers.py`` file in the app::

     from django.http import HttpResponse
+    from channels.handler import AsgiHandler

     def http_consumer(message):
+        # Make standard HTTP response - access ASGI path attribute directly
         response = HttpResponse("Hello world!
 You asked for %s" % message.content['path'])
-        message.reply_channel.send(response.channel_encode())
+        # Encode that response into message format (ASGI)
+        for chunk in AsgiHandler.encode_response(response):
+            message.reply_channel.send(chunk)

 The most important thing to note here is that, because things we send in messages must be JSON serializable, the request and response messages are in a key-value format.
-There are ``channel_decode()`` and ``channel_encode()`` methods on both Django's request and response classes, but here we just use the message's ``content`` attribute directly for simplicity (message content is always a dict).
+You can read more about that format in the :doc:`ASGI specification <asgi>`, but you don't need to worry about it too much;
+just know that there's an ``AsgiRequest`` class that translates from ASGI into Django request objects, and the ``AsgiHandler`` class handles translation of ``HttpResponse`` into ASGI messages, which you see used above.
+Usually, Django's built-in code will do all this for you when you're using normal views.

-Now, go into your ``settings.py`` file, and set up a channel backend; by default, Django will just use a local backend and route HTTP requests to the normal URL resolver (we'll come back to backends in a minute).
+Now, go into your ``settings.py`` file, and set up a channel layer; by default, Django will just use an in-memory layer and route HTTP requests to the normal URL resolver (we'll come back to channel layers in a minute).

 For now, we want to override the *channel routing* so that, rather than going to the URL resolver and our normal view stack, all HTTP requests go to our custom consumer we wrote above.
 Here's what that looks like::

     # In settings.py
-    CHANNEL_BACKENDS = {
+    CHANNEL_LAYERS = {
         "default": {
             "BACKEND": "channels.database_layer.DatabaseChannelLayer",
             "ROUTING": "myproject.routing.channel_routing",